BrianTJackett/BTJ-MG-DNIExtension/README.md

 new QueryOption("$count", "true")
 };

-var applications = await graphClient.Applications
+var applications = await gcClientCredential.Applications
 .Request( queryOptions )
 .Header("ConsistencyLevel","eventual")
+.Top(5)
 .Select(a => new {a.AppId, a.DisplayName})
 .GetAsync();